-President-elect Biden supported the USMCA based on the labor unions' endorsement of the agreement, which implies he also would support actively using the Labor Mechanism.
-While the Labor Mechanism has yet to be tested, unions and progressive Democrats are likely to push President-elect Biden to be aggressive in its use and may force his hand by filing petitions pursuant to the Labor Mechanism rules.
-The AFL-CIO's endorsement was key in the USMCA passage, and the union has been vocal about its concerns with Mexico's ability to enforce the new labor laws.
+President-elect Biden supported the USMCA based on the labor unions' endorsement of the agreement, which implies he would also support actively using the Labor Mechanism.
+While the Labor Mechanism has yet to be tested, labor unions and progressive Democrats are likely to push President-elect Biden to be aggressive in its use and may force his hand by filing petitions pursuant to the Labor Mechanism rules.
+The AFL-CIO's endorsement was key in the USMCA passage, and the union has been vocal about their concerns with Mexico's ability to enforce the new labor laws.
 AFL-CIO announced its plans to file a labor case against Mexico under the Labor Mechanism, though it has yet to do so.
-The Biden Administration, however, may be hesitant to act under the Labor Mechanism for two reasons.
-First, it may antagonize Mexico at a time when he is attempting to rebuild international coalitions on broader trade and foreign policy issues, and second, with Republicans maintaining the majority in the Senate, the Biden Administration may attempt to take a more business-friendly approach under the agreement.
+The Biden-Harris Administration may be hesitant to take actions that will antagonize Mexico at a time when the President-elect is attempting to rebuild international coalitions on broader trade and foreign policy issues.

 Future of the World Trade Organization

 President-elect Biden emphasized during the campaign he would prioritize bringing the United States back to the table within multilateral institutions like the WTO.
-Biden has not, however, indicated how (or when) he will seek to strengthen and restore the WTO and the rules-based global trading system.
-Nevertheless, Biden and his trade policy team will attempt to reassert US leadership in the organization and build consensus for reforms.
-Their first chance at reengagement may come soon after inauguration as the WTO members seek to complete the Director General selection process, which was thrown in to uncertainty last month when the United States blocked the selection of a candidate that had otherwise gained widespread support from WTO member states.
+He has not, however, indicated how (or when) he will seek to strengthen and restore the WTO and the rules-based global trading system.
+Nevertheless, Biden and his trade policy team will likely attempt to reassert US leadership in the organization and build consensus for reforms.
+Their first chance at reengagement may come soon after inauguration as the WTO members seek to complete the Director General selection process, which was thrown in to uncertainty when the United States blocked the selection of a candidate that had otherwise gained wide-spread support from WTO member states.

 There is a growing consensus among WTO members that the WTO, as currently structured, is incapable of addressing China's rapidly growing, state-led economy by failing to adequately address subsidies, state-owned enterprises, over-capacity in key sectors such as steel and aluminum, state-sponsored IP theft, and forced technology transfer.
-While the Trump Administration pointed to the "China problem" as a failure of the WTO system and a reason to shift toward nationalist trade policies, the Biden Administration is likely to shift focus toward building consensus for reforms among allies.
-However, the fundamental complaints about China and the WTO are not expected to change with the new administration.
+While the Trump Administration pointed to the "China problem" as a failure of the WTO system and a reason to shift toward nationalist trade policies, the Biden Administration is likely to shift to focus toward building consensus for reforms among allies.
+While the methods change, the fundamental complaints about China and the WTO are not likely to change with the new administration.

-At the WTO, the Biden Administration is likely to continue the Trump Administration's push for an agreement on digital trade.
-The Biden Administration also may build on the Trump Administration's progress in trilateral discussions with trade ministers from the EU and Japan, which resulted in a joint statement proposing subsidies reform and pledging continued cooperation towards WTO rules to end forced technology transfer and strengthen rules around digital trade issues.
-The Biden Administration will seek negotiations to improve labor and environmental protections within the WTO framework.
+At the WTO, the Biden Administration is likely to continue to push for an agreement on digital trade.
+The Biden Administration also may build upon the Trump Administration's progress in trilateral discussions with trade ministers from the EU and Japan, which resulted in a joint statement proposing subsidies reform and pledging continued cooperation towards WTO rules to end forced technology transfer and strengthen rules around digital trade issues.
+The Biden Administration may also seek negotiations to improve labor and environmental protections within the WTO framework.